-The Minutes of each A&RC meeting are submitted to the Transport Executive Board for information.
-The Chair of A&RC produces an Annual Report for the Transport Executive Board on the work the Committee has undertaken during the year.
+The Minutes of each A&RC meeting are submitted to the Transport Officers Board and the MCA's Audit & Standards Committee for information.
+The Chair of A&RC produces an Annual Report for the Transport Officers Board on the work the Committee has undertaken during the year.
 This includes the Committee's overall assessment of issues identified in the year and its priorities for its work programme for the year to come.
-The Committee also considers its effectiveness each year and reports the outcome to the Transport Executive Board along with any plans for improvement.
+The Committee also considers its effectiveness each year and reports the outcome to the Transport Officers Board along with any plans for improvement.